Automotive industry in the United Kingdom

-The UK is a major centre for engine manufacturing, and in 2018 around 2.71 million engines were produced in the country.
+The UK has been a major centre for engine manufacturing, and in 2024 around 1.58 million engines were produced in the country, though the sector has been declining in the recent decades.
 The UK has a significant presence in auto racing and the UK motorsport industry currently employs around 38,500 people, comprises around 4,500 companies and has an annual turnover of around £6 billion.
+The overwhelming majority of new cars sold in the UK are manufactured abroad; the majority are manufactured in Europe, while smaller shares are manufactured in Japan, China and South Korea.

 The origins of the UK automotive industry date back to the final years of the 19th century.
 By the 1950s, the UK was the second-largest manufacturer of cars in the world (after the United States), and the largest exporter.
 However, in subsequent decades the industry experienced considerably lower growth than competitor nations such as France, Germany and Japan, and by 2008 the UK was the 12th-largest producer of cars measured by volume.
 Since the early 1990s, many British car marques have been invested in by international companies including BMW (Mini and Rolls-Royce), Tata (Jaguar and Land Rover) and Volkswagen Group (Bentley).

 Famous and iconic British cars include the Aston Martin DB5, Aston Martin V8 Vantage, Bentley 4½ Litre, Jaguar E-Type, Land Rover Defender, Lotus Esprit, McLaren F1, MGB, original two-door Mini, Range Rover, Rolls-Royce Phantom III and Rover P5.
 Notable British car designers include David Bache, Dick Burzi, Laurence Pomeroy, John Polwhele Blatchley, Ian Callum, Colin Chapman, Alec Issigonis, Charles Spencer King and Gordon Murray.